CAUTIONS AND DECISIONS

 Certification selection and labeling can have significant legal and cost impacts.
 Each regulation has very specific requirements for what has to be on the label and these change frequently.
 In addition, there will be very specific language they will need for their manual.
 You should always consult a certification expert to understand what regulations apply and how to conform to those regulations through testing, certifications, testing, and labeling.

 Feedback or questions?
-Please let us know below or Ask An Engineer.
+Please let us know below or Ask an Engineer in Product Planner.